eficode-academy/istio-katas/04-egress-traffic.md

   resolution: DNS
 ```

 The `hosts` field is used to select matching `hosts` in virtual services
 and destination rules.
 The `resolution` field is used to determine how the
 proxy will resolve IP addresses of the end points.
 The `exportTo` field scopes
-the service entry to the namespace where it is defined.
+the service entry to the namespace where it is defined

 > :bulb: The `exportTo` field is important for this exercise. **Not**
 > scoping the service entry to your namespace will open the external